pushmix/wordpress-web-notifications/README.txt

 1. Upload the zip file via Plugins > Add New > Upload
 1. Activate the plugin through the 'Plugins' menu in WordPress

-Go to Pushmix Settings and enter Subscription ID and select pages where you wish to display opt in prompt
+Go to Pushmix Settings and enter Subscription ID and select pages where you wish to display opt in prompt.

 That's it!